franksalas/dend-capstone/README.md

 The purpose of this project is to demonstrate various skills associated with data engineering.
 In particular, developing ETL pipeline, constructing a data warehouse through Redshift database, and working with data transfers from/to S3.
 This project will combine crime data from 10 years and hourly weather data to create a Redshift data warehouse for future analysis or a back-end data source.

+The problem with crime data is that it's not always available, or if the data is available, it is not clean or accessible, and if it is, it is behind a paywall.
+This project would allow the user to extract crime data easily by doing simple SQL queries.

+## Tools & technologies used
+- for storage, Simple storage service `S3` was used, and `Redshift` was used as a data warehouse.
+- `python` was used as the primary language
+- `jupyter lab` & `vscode` was used as text editors.
+- `boto3` was used to upload data to S3
+- `awswrangler` was used to interact with S3 buckets & Redshift
+- `psycopg2` was used as a database adapter for python
+- `pandas` & `numpy` were used to shape and modify the data.
+- `seaborn` was used as a data visualizer.

 # Explore and Assess the Data

 ## Crime data